mniedrauer/TCO476-class/related information.md

 1. **Chocolate Chips**

-...Try adding 1/3 cup of mini chocolate chips to your batter.
+..Try adding 1/3 cup of mini chocolate chips to your batter.

 2. **Blueberries**
   ---